steven-omaha/pacdef/README.md

 # pacdef
-declarative package manager for Linux, originally designed for Arch Linux
+multi-backend declarative package manager for Linux

 ## Installation
-`pacdef` is available in the AUR [as stable release](https://aur.archlinux.org/packages/pacdef) or [development version](https://aur.archlinux.org/packages/pacdef-git).
+`pacdef` is available in the AUR [as stable release](https://aur.archlinux.org/packages/pacdef) or [development version](https://aur.archlinux.org/packages/pacdef-git), and on [crates.io](https://crates.io/crates/pacdef).

 ## Use-case
-`pacdef` allows the user to have consistent packages among multiple Arch machines by managing packages in group files.
+`pacdef` allows the user to have consistent packages among multiple Linux machines by managing packages in group files.
 The group files are maintained outside of `pacdef` by any VCS.

 `pacdef import`ing a package group file creates a symlink to that file in `pacdef`'s config dir, thereby letting